1. MATERIAL ACCOUNTING POLICIES

 An item of property, plant and equipment is derecognised upon disposal or when no future economic benefits are expected to arise from the continued use of the asset.
 Any gain or loss arising on disposal or retirement of an item of property, plant and equipment is determined as the difference between sales proceeds and the carrying amount of the asset and is recognised in profit or loss.
 Fully depreciated assets still in use are retained in financial statements at residual value.

-Intangible Assets are recognized only when future economic benefits arising out of the assets flow to the enterprise and are amortised over their useful life 6 years as decided by the management.
+Intangible Assets are recognized only when future economic benefits arising out of the assets flow to the enterprise and are amortised over their useful life of 3 years or useful life of the intangible asset as decided by the management.
 Following initial recognition, intangible assets are carried at cost less any accumulated amortisation and accumulated impairment losses, if any.
 Internally generated intangibles, excluding capitalised development costs, are not capitalised and the related expenditure is reflected in Statement of Profit and Loss in the period in which the expenditure is incurred.
 Gains or losses arising from derecognition of an intangible asset are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognised in the Statement of Profit and Loss when the asset is derecognised.
-Kindly refer to Note No. 3 of the Standalone Financials for derecognition/ sale of Intangible Assets during the year
+Kindly refer to Note No. 4 of the Standalone Financials for derecognition/ sale of Intangible Assets during the year

 Inventories are valued at the lower of cost and net realizable value.
 Cost includes cost of purchase and other cost incurred in bringing the inventories to their present location and condition.
 Cost is determined on First in First out (FIFO) basis.
 Net realizable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and the estimated costs necessary to make the sale.